BAMresearch/SyFoS/docs/source/parameters.rst

 Artefact parameters
 ===================

 Experimentally acquired force curves show typically artefacts, which are not present in ideal synthetic curves.
-These Artefacts can be added to the ideal curves in SyFoS and their magnitude can be controlled by the following parameters.
+These artefacts can be added to the ideal curves in SyFoS and their magnitude can be controlled by the following parameters.

 .. _virtual deflection: